1. How did you become an Illustrator?

 I graduated with my BFA in illustration from KCAD in 2010.
-Upon graduating, I did a lot of gallery shows, artist markets, and volunteering events.
+Upon graduating, I did gallery shows, artist markets, and volunteering events.
 Through those, I was able to meet designers and art directors.
 It took a while for everything to get off the ground.
 At first I was doing every job that came my way - including set building, window displays, and ice sculpture design.
-Each job has taught me something new and I've worked my way through galleries, editorial jobs, animation jobs, and book jobs.
-Happy to say I'd like to stay in the book world for a very long while.
+Each job has taught me something new and I've worked my way through galleries, editorial jobs, animation jobs, and have landed happily in the publishing world.

 2. What's the hardest thing to draw?

 Horses for sure.
-They have such distinct and impossible shapes!
+They have such distinct and impossible shapes, and such long legs.

 3. How did you get an agent?